Common tasks with KQL for Microsoft Sentinel

 | sort by ObjectName asc

-On the second line, we're specifying that we only care about the columns ObjectName, CounterValue, and CounterName.
-We then summarized to get the record count by CounterName and finally, we attempt to sort the data in ascending order based on the ObjectName column.
-Unfortunately, this query fails with an error (indicating that the ObjectName is unknown) because when we summarized, we only included the Count and CounterName columns in our new table.
-To avoid this error, we can add ObjectName to the end of our summarize step, like this:
+On the second line, you specify that you only care about the columns ObjectName, CounterValue, and CounterName.
+You then summarize to get the record count by CounterName and finally, you attempt to sort the data in ascending order based on the ObjectName column.
+Unfortunately, this query fails with an error (indicating that the ObjectName is unknown) because when you summarized, you only included the Count and CounterName columns in your new table.
+To avoid this error, add ObjectName to the end of your summarize step, like this:

 Perf